popelucha/ESSLLI-2025/05_llms/README.md

 * encode *correct* chunks of knowledge - the KG statements

-Sometimes, this is called Graph RAG.
+$\rightarrow$ Graph RAG

+* KG triples to sentences (chunks of knowledge)
+* KG provides relevant subgraphs to answer the query
+* LLM converts the query into a graph query

 ---

+# LLMs asks the KGs

 ## Data Querying with LLMs

 LLMs can produce SPARQL queries:

-* no need of SPARQL
+* no need to learn SPARQL (really?!?)
 * different wordings for the same question
 * let's try this in the hands-on session